 Q&A with Frank R. Arko, III, MD; Halim Yammine, MD; and Jocelyn K. Ballast, BA

 Abdominal aortic aneurysms with short proximal necks are a challenging anatomical condition to treat.
 The creation of the ANCHOR registry in 2012 has led to the collection a great deal of data on the use of EndoAnchors in treatment of short proximal necks.
 In this Q&A, Frank R. Arko III, MD, and colleagues discuss experiences using EndoAnchors and offer tips for operators early in the learning curve.
 Dr. Arko is the Chief of Vascular and Endovascular Surgery at the Carolinas HealthCare System in Charlotte, North Carolina.
-He is also a guest course director for the International Symposium on Endovascular Therapy (ISET), which takes place from February 3-7, 2018 in Hollywood, Florida.
-Dr. Arko will be speaking about EndoAnchors and other topics at ISET.
+He is also a guest course director for the International Symposium on Endovascular Therapy (ISET), which took place from February 3-7, 2018 in Hollywood, Florida.
+Dr. Arko spoke about EndoAnchors and other topics at ISET.

 What are some of the latest approaches in EndoAnchors for short proximal neck?